wbalmer/petitRADTRANS/docs/index.rst

 described in the `API <autoapi/petitRADTRANS/radtrans/index.html#petitRADTRANS.radtrans.Radtrans>`_ here.
 An example is given `here <content/notebooks/Rebinning_opacities.html>`_.

-pRT can calculate transmission and emission spectra of exoplanets, for clear or cloudy atmospheres.
-The different cloud treatments
+pRT's different cloud treatments
-(gray clouds, power law clouds, user-specified opacity functions, or "real" clouds using optical constants) are described in the tutorial `here <content/notebooks/clouds.html>`_.
+(gray clouds, power law clouds, "real" clouds using optical constants, user-specified opacity functions) are described in the tutorial `here <content/notebooks/clouds.html>`_.
 Scattering is included in pRT, but must be specifically turned on for emission spectra (note that scattering increases the runtime), see `Scattering for Emission Spectra <content/notebooks/emis_scat.html>`_. pRT can also calculate the reflection of light at the surface of rocky planets, for which the user can specify wavelength-dependent albedos and emissivities.
 This is likewise explained in `Scattering for Emission Spectra <content/notebooks/emis_scat.html>`_.

-pRT's retrieval subpackage is documented `here <content/notebooks/pRT_Retrieval_Example.html>`_.
+The retrieval subpackage is documented `here <content/notebooks/pRT_Retrieval_Example.html>`_.
-At the moment pRT retrievals use the `PyMultiNest <https://johannesbuchner.github.io/PyMultiNest/>`_ package for parameter inference.
-Of course you are free to use pRT spectral synthesis routines with any other inference tool of your liking.
+At the moment pRT retrievals are making use of the `PyMultiNest <https://johannesbuchner.github.io/PyMultiNest/>`_ package for parameter inference.
+Of course you are free to use pRT's spectral synthesis routines with any other inference tool of your liking.
 For this you will have to setup your own retrieval framework, however (you can modify / check our source code for inspiration).

 petitRADTRANS is available under the MIT License, and documented in